tendermint/spec/rfc/002-nonzero-genesis.md

 restrictive for future development.

 As a first step, allowing the new chain to start from an initial height specified in the genesis file would at least provide monotonically increasing heights.
-It may also be useful to include the latest block header from the previous chain, to link them.
+Information about the previous chain (ID and last block header) is also included, for informational purposes.

 External tooling would be required to map historical heights onto e.g. archive nodes that contain blocks from previous chain version.
 Tendermint will not include any such functionality.

 ## Proposal

-There are two main approaches that can be taken:

-* **Initial height:** the genesis file specifies an arbitrary initial height that the chain starts from.

-* **Chain linking:** the genesis file includes e.g. the last block header and chain ID from the previous chain, and possibly uses this as the basis for the initial block.

-ABCI applications will have to be updated to handle arbitrary initial heights.

-### Initial Height

-This approach allows a chain to start from an arbitrary height, with the least amount of changes to existing code and protocols.
-Social consensus is necessary to link it to the previous chain.
+Tendermint will allow chains to start from an arbitrary initial height, with the minimum amount of changes to existing code and protocols:

 * A new field `initial_height` is added to the genesis file, defaulting to `1`.
 It can be set to any non-negative integer, and `0` is considered equivalent to `1`.